Jonnyauk/Wonderflux/README.md

 website.
 A simple rule to remember is that if a core Wonderflux theme layout file exists in your child theme directory (eg header-content.php) it will be used instead of the core Wonderflux file.
-Read more about this in the 'Template parts' section below.
+Read more about this in the *Template parts* section below.

 Only advanced developers will need to actually override other standard Wonderflux template files in their Wonderflux child theme,